 - A. Any undeflected ball hit over the fence will be considered as a home run for the designated allowances for home runs for all divisions and categories. - EFFECT Sec.
 10A Where an over the fence home run is hit that is in excess of the number allowed, the batter will be called out. - B. When a fair batted fly ball deflects off a defensive player over the home run fence, the batter-baserunner will be awarded four (4) bases.
-This will not be considered the same as an over the fence home run. - Sec.
+This will not be considered the same as an over the fence home run. - C. When the umpire declares a Home Run or Four Base Award, the batter proceeds directly to the team bench.
+All on base runners also proceed directly to their bench.
+All runs are added to the team score.

+Sec.
 11 OFFENSIVE CHARGED CONFERENCE: There shall be only two charged conferences allowed per inning between the Manager, coach or team representative and the batter or baserunner.
 Umpires shall not permit any in excess of two in an inning.

-EFFECT Sec.
+Sec.
 11 A manager, coach or other team representative who insists on a third conference is to be ejected from the game.